TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-connnecting-all-connections-failing.md

 />

 # **All connections to PostgreSQL are failing suddenly**

+This article can help you resolve the issue of all connections to PostgreSQL suddenly failing.

 ## **Recommended Steps**

 The cause may be an issue in Azure infra-structure or ongoing/scheduled maintenance activities.

 - There may be a planned maintenance activity going on your database server.
 Check the **Resource Health** for the status.
 We recommend setting up [planned maintenance notifications](https://docs.microsoft.com/azure/postgresql/concepts-planned-maintenance-notification) to get advance notification of maintenance activity.
 - Check the **Resource health** for your server to see if there were any reported events that could have caused the connection disruption
 - Check the **Activity log** for your server to see if there are changes to the server that could have causes the connection drops
 - Check your client logs if you are experiencing connection timeouts or query timeouts.
-If yes, please review your client's timeout settings.
+If yes, review your client's timeout settings.
 - If you think there is a regional outage, see [Overview of business continuity](https://docs.microsoft.com/azure/postgresql/concepts-business-continuity) with Azure Database for PostgreSQL for steps to recover to a new region.

 ## **Recommended Documents**